scizeron/jidr/README.md

 * 1.0 :

 And now, suppose you want to deploy the 1.3.

-After installing , the old version 1.0 has been removed
+After installing, the old version 1.0 has been removed.

 * 1.3 : to_deploy
 * 1.2 : current